mdminhazulhaq/-YOLO26-Autonomous-Perception-System-On-Edge-Devices/README.md

-### To compare the GT with Predicted Distance, we run the 'compare_simple_prediction' file, which we will get inside the folder '13 features including real YOLO Confidence...' folder
+### To compare the GT with Predicted Distance, we run the 'compare_simple_prediction' file, which we will get inside the folder '13 features including real YOLO Confidence regression model files and resultstest' folder
 Anaconda prompt run command

 (yolov8) C:\Users\UM-User\Downloads\simple_distance_regression>python compare_simple_prediction.py